-CHEMATIX[TM] Waste Cards have been specially designed to ensure that the University complies with the container labeling regulations established by existing regulations.
+Like the Hazardous Waste Container labels, CHEMATIXTM Waste Cards have been specially designed to ensure that the University complies with the container labeling regulations established by existing regulations.
 Only materials with these Waste Cards can be accepted for disposal.
 The Waste Card should be used with all chemical wastes, including those for recycling.
 This includes off-specification reagents, spent solvents and commingled waste.
 For recyclables, Waste Cards are to be placed on chemicals that are good quality, in original containers and have the original manufacturer's label, which could be used by someone else on-campus.

-Containers cannot be picked up until a completed Waste Card is attached.
+Containers cannot be picked up until a completed Waste Card is attached and a Waste Pick Up Worksheet is submitted online.